This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain in your upper thigh, groin, or buttock

 - Pain when you flex or rotate your hip

-- Difficulty or inability to place weight on your leg and walk
+- Trouble placing weight on your leg and walking

 - One leg looks shorter than the other

 may include any of the following:

 - Medicines may be given to prevent or treat pain.
 You may also need blood thinners to prevent a blood clot.

 - Surgery is usually needed.
 The type of surgery you need depends on the type of fracture you have.
 The broken parts of your femur may be put back together with metal hardware.
 All or part of your hip joint may need to be replaced.

 Call your local emergency number (911 in the US) if: